Lombiq/Helpful-Libraries/Docs/DatabaseLibraries.md

 ## Extensions

-- QueryExtensions: Adds `IQuery` manipulating extension methods to YesSql queries. (eg. `PaginateAsync` for breaking the result into pages)
+- `QueryExtensions`: Adds `IQuery` manipulating extension methods to YesSql queries. (eg. `PaginateAsync` for breaking the result into pages).

 Please see the inline documentation of each extension method to learn more.